$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 ÖKOCAT Super Soft Natural Wood Clumping Cat Litter with Odor Control

-Some cats are also sensitive to scented litter, so if you are using a scented litter, try an unscented one.
 If it is odor you are trying to control, there is odor controlling cat litter that does not have a strong smell.

-A Bully Cat Or Other Pets
+Is There A Bully Cat Or Other Bully Pets?

-Also, consider restricting access if possible to stop the dog.
-Use a baby gate.
-Situate it in the doorway so that it is off the ground.
-The cat can still get underneath and jump over the top, but the dog will not be able to do this.
+Situate the gate in the doorway so that it is off the ground.
+The cat can still get underneath the gate or jump over the top, but the dog will not be able to do this.

 This also applies to young children who are just interested in what is happening and set out to explore.